Indian matchlock musket or Toradar.

 Cal.
-13 mm., smooth bore barrel 1298 mm. long with slight swell at muzzle.
-Fully stocked, secured to barrel with leather binding, pierced steel side plates and under trip, pentagonal shoulder section with bone or ivory butt plate.
-Steel ramrod, pan cover missing, one sling clevis.
+15 mm., smooth bore barrel 1157 mm long with slight swell at muzzle, two transverse raised bands.
+Fully stocked, secured to barrel by leather binding, oval shoulder section, horn butt plate.
+Raised rearsight, one sling clevis.
 No pan cover or ramrod.

 This is one of 287 weapons and associated items from the Indian Mutiny (1857-1859), donated to the Melbourne Public Library in 1860 by Earl Charles Canning, Governor-General of India.
 The weapons had been seized from the Indian mutineers by British troops during the course of the mutiny.

 The donation was in response to a suggestion by Redmond Barry, Chairman of Trustees, that a letter be sent to Sir Henry Barkly, Governor of Victoria, requesting him to write to the Governor-General of India.
 The letter to Barkly, dated 9 May 1859, noted that 'such objects placed in the Museum attached to the Library would afford interesting illustration of oriental national customs and peculiarities.'